patricioSchranz/joke_teller/README.md

 ## Description

-A random joke is fetched and handed over to a Voice Api.
+A random joke will be fetched and handed over to a Voice Api.

 ## About